 They then use their own recipes to make and temper the different chocolate types.
-Cocoa Amore use a similar recipe to the Belgium chocolates hence why they are so delicious and smooth.
+Cocoa Amore uses a similar recipe to the Belgium chocolates hence why they are so delicious and smooth.

-Cocoa Amore use Luker from Columbia.
+Cocoa Amore uses Luker from Columbia.
 You can read more about them http://www.cacaofinodearoma.com/en/.

-During the workshop you get to try and feel the different form or cocoa and taste chocolates from different parts of the world.
-My favourite was Columbia and worst was Madagascar.
+During the workshop, you get to try and feel the different forms of cocoa and taste chocolates from different parts of the world.
+My favourite was Columbia and worst was Madagascar because it was too bitter for me.
 Cocoa Amore’s house dark is from Columbia.
 Dark chocolate actually is not meant to taste so bitter and acidic; it depends on the composition and the way it is made.

 You get to make eight truffles and a box of about 16 flavoured chocolates, both of which are well packaged.
 We used Cocoa Amores’ House Dark (70% Cocoa) and House Milk (40% Cocoa).
-We also got to take home our left over filling, almond and tonka.
+We also got to take home our leftover filling too (almond and tonka).

-You cannot keep the ones you make for too long due to the environment you make then in and the chocolate temperatures you use.
+You cannot keep the ones you make for too long due to the environment you make them in and the chocolate temperatures you use (obviously they won’t last more than a day).
 This is an open workshop and not in the conditions that would normally be used for making chocolate.
-It did not matter because we ate a lot of them and shared them with family the same day so there were none left after three days.

 Whilst making the chocolate you can try as much as you want so perfect for chocolate lovers.
 You pick up great skills on how to make similar treats at home.

-Cocoa Amore serve one of the best hot chocolates in Leicester.
+Cocoa Amore serves one of the best hot chocolates in Leicester.
 You get actual chocolate drops to add to your milk and get to add any flavoured chocolate too.